dralgroup/mlatom/IG/README.md

-# Codes to calculate IGs for cis−trans isomerization of azobenzen
+# Codes to calculate IGs for cis−trans isomerization of azobenzene

 ## Functions to calculate IG